little-evil-thing/utils.lua/README.md

 }
 ```

-Kitty will be used as the base of ou Class `Class:extend(construct, kitty)`. each function will be stored in the class.protoype to a better view of the class data, and each other data will be on the class, even when initialized `Class:new(data)`.
+Kitty will be used as the base of ou Class `Class:extend(construct, kitty)`. each function will be stored in the class.prototype for a better view of the class data, and each other data will be on the class, even when initialized `Class:new(data)`.

 ```lua
 local cat = {